great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/about_gx.md

 The GX Agent is typically deployed in your organization's deployment environment, for example, in a development, staging, or production cloud services environment.
 The GX Agent serves all GX Cloud users within your organization.
 It can be run as part of your development or production workflows.
 See [Connect GX Cloud](./connect/connect_lp.md) for setup instructions.

+### GX Agent versioning

+GX uses a date-based versioning format for its weekly GX Agent releases.
+For example, `YYYYMMMDD`.
+GX appends `stable` or `dev` to the GX Agent version to identify the release type.
+The `stable` identifier indicates the release is fully tested and is the version GX recommends you use.
+The `dev` identifier indicates the release is pre-production and untested.
+This documentation assumes you are using the latest `stable` GX Agent release.

 ## GX Cloud deployment patterns